open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 If you use `--exempt-namespace` flag and `admission.gatekeeper.sh/ignore` label, Gatekeeper's webhook will not be called by the API server for any resource in that namespace.
 That means that Gatekeeper being down should have no effect on requests for that namespace.

+> In order to add the `admission.gatekeeper.sh/ignore` label to a namespace, that namespace must be listed under the gatekeeper `controllerManager.exemptNamespaces` parameter.

 If you use the config method, Gatekeeper itself evaluates the exemption.
 The benefit there is that we have more control over the syntax and can be more fine-grained, but it also means that the API server is still calling the webhook, which means downtime can have an impact.